Companies Registration and Insolvency Administration

 The Registry has enhanced its Company Search Mobile Service to provide full range of search services and functions in May 2016.
 In February 2017, the Registry launched the “CR eFiling” free mobile application to enable users of the e-Registry to submit forms using mobile devices.
 Since November 2017, “CR eFiling” covers 13 commonly filed forms ranging from applications for company incorporation and annual returns to forms for reporting changes of company particulars.

 New Companies Ordinance: In mid-2006, the Government embarked on a comprehensive rewrite of the Companies Ordinance with a view to enhancing Hong Kong’s status as an international commercial and financial centre and its competitiveness.
 The objectives of the exercise are to enhance corporate governance, facilitate business, ensure better regulation and modernise the law.
-In January 2011, the Companies Bill was introduced into the Legislative Council and it was passed in July 2012 to become the new Companies Ordinance (CO).
-The new CO came into operation on March 3, 2014.
-Based on the operational experience since the commencement of the new CO and feedback from stakeholders, further amendments were made to the CO in 2018.
-The Companies (Amendment) (No. 2) Ordinance 2018 (“Amendment Ordinance”) commenced operation on February 1, 2019 to amend some provisions of the new CO to incorporate new developments, improve the clarity and operation of the new CO and further facilitate business in Hong Kong.
+The new Companies Ordinance (CO) came into operation on March 3, 2014.
+Further amendments were made to the CO in 2018.
+The Companies (Amendment) (No. 2) Ordinance 2018 commenced operation on February 1, 2019 to amend some provisions of the CO to incorporate new developments, improve the clarity and operation of the CO and further facilitate business in Hong Kong.
 The Non-Hong Kong Companies (Disclosure of Company Name, Place of Incorporation and Members’ Limited Liability) Regulation, which came into operation on August 1, 2019, further aligned the obligations of non-Hong Kong companies with those of Hong Kong companies in the display of company names and disclosure of liability status.